wennj/bmnpv-haplotype-determination/README.md

 ### Running the workflow

-To start the workflow, you should prepare the data as follows:
+To start the workflow, you should prepare the data as described below:

 -   Import the reference (BmNPV-India, JQ991010) into the usegalaxy.eu history in fasta format.